flathub-infra/documentation/docs/02-for-app-authors/05-submission.md

    ```
    The name of the branch has no incidence on the submission and at no point in the submission will you need to change it.
 Doing so will make github close the Pull Request.
 1. Add your app’s manifest to the branch, commit it and push the commit
 1. Open a pull request against the `new-pr` branch on GitHub.
 Please make sure to title the Pull Request with the name of the application.
-Example "Add org.example.MyAwesomeApp".
+Example "Add org.example.MyAwesomeApp" and [choose an ID that can be verified](/docs/for-app-authors/verification/).
 1. Your pull request will then be reviewed by the Flathub reviewers.
 Keep in mind that the reviewers are volunteers.

 Once your pull request has been approved, a new repository will be created for your application, containing your app’s Flatpak manifest.
 You will receive an invitation to have write access for the repository, please make sure to accept it before it expires.
 Don't hesitate to [contact us](#getting-help) if it did.
 The Flathub service then uses the manifest from your repository to continuously build and distribute your application on every commit.